psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 THERE lived in the days of King Arthur's father a good knight named Sir Cleges.
 He was so kind and generous to everyone that after a time he had nothing left for himself and for Claris, his wife, and his little children.
 But still neither he nor his wife would despair, but hoped for better days.
 When Christmas-time came, however, Sir Cleges grew very despondent, for at that season he was wont to feed " both free and bond."
 On Christmas Eve he wandered about his garden feeling very sad, and inclined to grumble at his ill fate ; but his good wife came to him, and, putting her arms round him, kissed him warmly, and bade him come in to his solitary meal, and be glad in honor of the day.
 So he went in, and played with his children, and made merry with them, and on the morrow went to church.
 And as they returned, he went alone into his garden, and, kneeling down under a cherry-tree, all frost-bitten with the wintry cold, he thanked God for the many blessings he still had left.
 But when he pulled himself up by a bough of the tree, strangely enough the bough was green, and had ripe cherries growing upon it.
 This was very surprising, and Sir Cleges hastened to show them to his wife.
 She at once proposed that he should put the Christmas cherries in a basket, and take them as a present to King Uther, his old master, in his castle at Cardiff.
 So the knight put on his oldest clothes for the journey, and took a staff in his hand, so thai he looked like a poor beggar, and, with his little son by his side to carry the basket of cherries, set off for Cardiff.

-When they reached the gate of the castle, however, they found there a very surly porter, who threatened to break the poor man's head if he at- tempted to go in.
+When they reached the gate of the castle, however, they found there a very surly porter, who threatened to break the poor man's head if he attempted to go in.
 So Sir Cleges called his son, and opened the basket, and showed the marvellous cherries to the man.
 When he saw them, and foresaw what great gifts they would draw from the King, he allowed Sir Cleges to enter, on condition that he promised him a third of what King Uther gave him.

 The knight agreed, and, passing in at the gate, soon came to the door of the hall ; and there stood the usher, grim and tall, with staff in his hand.
 He too spoke very roughly to the beggar, as he seemed to be, and only allowed him to pass the door on condition that he too received a third of the King's gift.
 Inside the hall the steward met him, and would have turned him out at once had not he seen the cherries and made the same bargain as the others.